Nathan G. Moore House

-The Nathan G. Moore House, also known as the Moore-Dugal Residence, is a house designed by Frank Lloyd Wright.
-The house was built one block south of Wright's home and studio at 333 Forest Avenue in the Chicago suburb of Oak Park, Illinois.
+The Nathan G. Moore House, also known as the Moore-Dugal Residence, is a home at 333 Forest Avenue in Oak Park, a suburb of Chicago, Illinois, United States.
+It was designed by Frank Lloyd Wright and is one block south of Wright's home and studio.
 It was originally completed in 1895 in the Tudor Revival style at the request of client Nathan Moore.
 Wright obliged his client's wishes, but long after disliked the house for its adherence to historical styles.

 A 1922 fire gave Wright the opportunity to redesign the house.
 The structure was completely rebuilt above the first or lowest floor in a manner in keeping with Wright's other works of the late 1910s and early 1920s.
 While the new design stayed evocative of Tudor architecture, the house was heavily ornamented by details of Sullivanesque, Mayan, and other exotic origins.
 Wright's second scheme remains largely intact today and the house continues to be a private residence despite a brief period as a tour home.